 - 1/2 cup brown sugar

-- 1/2 cup pecan pieces
+- 3/4 cup pecan pieces

-- In a small mixing bowl, combine all the topping ingredients until crumbly and then sprinkle on top.
-Refrigerate until ready to bake.
-Bake at 350 degrees F for 20-30 minutes until top browns.
+- Cover and refrigerate until ready to bake.
+Bake uncovered at 350 degrees F for 25-30 minutes until top browns.